 VOLUNTEER WITH US

 If you want to engage with and give back to your community, you'll find many different ways to do this at Primavera.
-As a volunteer, you can choose to work in direct contact with our program participants, behind the scenes, on a meal team; in community gardens, or get involved in special events and committee work.
+As a volunteer, you can choose to work in direct contact with our program participants, behind the scenes, on a meal team, in community gardens, or get involved in events and special projects.
 Whatever your skills and passions are, we'll do our best to find a place for you to contribute in a meaningful way.
 Through the process of volunteering, you'll have the opportunity to gain a deeper understanding of the issues that cause homelessness and poverty, have a significant impact on the lives of those we serve, make a real difference in our community, and potentially transform your own life in the process.

 The first step to becoming a volunteer with Primavera is contacting our Volunteer Coordinator and setting up a volunteer interview.
 When you meet with our coordinator you’ll have the opportunity to learn more about our organization, fill out an application, and share your interests and availability.